 We regularly perform these important surveillance tasks to stay informed from a due diligence perspective and keep investors informed.
-To better understand just how thorough we are when surveying originators, we’ve broken down our surveillance process.
+To better understand just how thorough we are when surveying borrowers, we’ve broken down our surveillance process.

 Percent routinely monitors the performance of the underlying collateral backing the notes on our platform.
-We do this to measure how the actual performance of the collateral aligns with the assumptions formed during the new originator onboarding process.
+We do this to measure how the actual performance of the collateral aligns with the assumptions formed during the new borrower onboarding process.

 - Deal Summary: The top of the surveillance report contains a summary of the transaction with key information, including the transaction’s annual percentage yield (APY), investment term, total number of assets, note size, and collateral balance.